pragmascript/PragmaScript/tools/PragmaLangClient/README.md

-# client README
+# pragmaclient README

-This is the README for your extension "client".
+This is the README for your extension "pragmaclient".
 After writing up a brief description, we recommend including the following sections.

 ## Features